What are ID3v1 tags, and why remove them?

 Apply ID3v2.4 or ID3v2.3 format

-In the active cell, press the accessory button with the three dots inside - select metadata format, which does not contain ID3v1 tags - for example, ID3v2.4 or ID3v2.3.
+In the active cell, press the accessory button with the three dots inside and select the metadata format that does not contain ID3v1 tags, such as ID3v2.4 or ID3v2.3.

 The format selected will be applied to all selected cells.